russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Emotional Life of Your Brain: How Its Unique Patterns Affect the Way You Think, Feel, and Live — and How You Can Change Them and when was it published?

-How can The Emotional Life of Your Brain: How Its Unique Patterns Affect the Way You Think, Feel, and Live — and How You Can Change Them improve my emotional health?
+How can The Emotional Life of Your Brain: How Its Unique Patterns Affect the Way You Think, Feel, and Live — and How You Can Change Them help improve emotional health?